akinwilson/babl/README.md

 http://localhost:7000
 ```

 ## Installation

-Create a virtual environment and install the `python` package requirements.
+Create a virtual environment with your preferred environment manage and install the `python` package requirements.
 ```
 pip install -r requirements.txt
 ```
-To fintstall the python library containing all the large language models, `babl`, run
+To intstall the python library containing all the large language models, `babl`, run
 ```
 pip install -e ./models
 ```